A timeline of Conservation Northwest

 - Our collaborative work restores forests, reintroduces fire, removes old roads, and protects old trees on 6,000 acres of dry forest in the Naches Ranger District.

-- Construction starts on a wildlife underpass at Gold creek, part of the first phase of the I-90 Snoqualmie Pass East Project, supported by I-90 Wildlife Bridges coalition and Conservation Northwest.
+- Construction starts on a wildlife underpass at Gold Creek, first phase of the I-90 Snoqualmie Pass East Project, supported by I-90 Wildlife Bridges coalition and Conservation Northwest.

-- The Whatcom County Council approves funding to help establish The Lake Whatcom Forest Preserve.
+- Whatcom County Council approves funding to establish a new Lake Whatcom county park, protecting a quarter of the watershed.

-- As part of the Blanchard Strategies Agreement, which included Conservation Northwest, the Board of Natural Resources agrees to buy and keep intact 80 acres of private forest land on the south slope of Blanchard Mountain.
+- We are part of the Blanchard Strategies Agreement, keeping intact 80 acres of private forest land on the south slope of Blanchard Mountain.

 - We submit an application to the federal Forest Legacy Program to keep the Gotham family's 2,200 acre ranch and tree farm safe from development.